vishaltelangre/wassup/docs/setup/building-docker-image.md

 `docker build -t wassup .`

-6. Now the Docker image built step # 5 above can be run in a container.
+6. Now the Docker image that was built in step # 5 above can be run in a container.
 Remember to adjust the `--mount` path to your "wassup_data" folder, all the environment variables specified using the `-e` option, especially `DATABASE_URL`, along with the file names such as `privkey.pem` and `fullchain.pem` -- change those to your file names.
 Remember to change the file names and not their location.